treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     return f"{date[2]}-{date[0]}-{date[1]}"
 ```

-We can make this code much more readable by using tuple unpacking to assign separate month, day, and year variables:
+We can make this code much more readable by using multiple assignment to assign separate month, day, and year variables:

 ```python
 def reformat_date(mdy_date_string):